 @functools.partial(jax.jit, static_argnames=['max_output_size', 'threshold'])

-def nms_jax(boxes, scores, max_output_size, threshold=0.1):
+def nms_jax(bins, scores, max_output_size, threshold=0.1):

-# initialize mask and score tensors
+# initialize masks and rating tensors

-mask_threshold, mask_threshold2, out_scores = init_tensors(boxes,
+mask_threshold, mask_threshold2, out_scores = init_tensors(bins,

 scores,